How to collect every integration requirement

 They’re areas your team needs to address when building to a specific 3rd-party API provider’s endpoint.
 Accounting for these areas successfully lets you build secure, performant, and reliable integrations.

 These requirements typically fall in one of two buckets: technical and organizational.
-Let’s take a closer look at each, starting with the former.
+We’ll take a closer look at each after breaking down why integration requirements are critical.

 Related: What are API connectors?